1carew1/simple-route-mongo/README.md

 ## Data Model Design.

 Overall the data model is quite simple.
-The User's preferences are stored in a user table with the user id being the key of the table.
-The user table contains all preferences mentioned in the profile as well as the username, email and authentication provider of the user.
+The User's preferences are stored in a user_preferences collection.
+The user_preferences collection contains all preferences mentioned in the profile as well as the username, email and authentication provider of the user.
+It also contains all of the visted locations which is its own mongoose model.

-The directions table is used to store the searched user directions, it contains a key pointing back to the user table and has the start address, end address and date searched.
+The directions collection is used to store the searched user directions, it contains a user_id key pointing back to the user_preferences collection and has the start address, end address and date searched.

 ![Data Model][dataModel]

-Example Entry in User Table as is in Firebase :
+Example Entry in user_preferences :

 {
-	avoidHighways: false,
+	avoid_highways: false,
+	user_id: "google-oauth2|XXXXXXXX",
-	avoidTolls: false,
+	avoid_tolls: false,
 	email: "colmcarew2@gmail.com",
 	provider: "google-oauth2",
-	travelMode: "DRIVING",
+	travel_mode: "DRIVING",
-	unitSystem: "METRIC",
+	unit_system: "METRIC",
-	username: "Colm C"
+	username: "Colm C",
+	locations : []
 }

-Example Entry in the Directions Table as is in Firebase :
+Example Entry in the directions :

 {
 	date_searched: "2017-03-20T22:29:51.558Z",